pandas-dev/pandas/doc/source/contributing_docstring.rst

 `df_main` and `df_to_join`.

 Data used in the example should be as compact as possible.
-The number of rows is recommended to be 4, unless the example requires a larger number.
-As for example in the head method, where it requires to be higher than 5, to show the example with the default values.
+The number of rows is recommended to be around 4, but make it a number that makes sense for the specific example.
+For example in the `head` method, it requires to be higher than 5, to show the example with the default values.
+If doing the `mean`, we could use something like `[1, 2, 3]`, so it is easy to see that the value returned is the mean.

-Avoid using data without interpretation, like a matrix of random numbers with columns A, B, C, D...
+For more complex examples (groupping for example), avoid using data without interpretation, like a matrix of random numbers with columns A, B, C, D...
 And instead use a meaningful example, which makes it easier to understand the concept.
 Unless required by the example, use names of animals, to keep examples consistent.
 And numerical properties of them.

 When calling the method, keywords arguments `head(n=3)` are preferred to positional arguments `head(3)`.